edrichhans/hermeneutic-candles/README.md

 - [ ] Recover using candlestick data from REST endpoint
 - [ ] Tests
 - [ ] Handle differences in symbol encoding between request and response (btc-usdt vs btcusdt)
+- [ ] Handle disconnection after successful subscription
+    - Subscribe to the heartbeat API of the exchange
+    - If there is no heartbeat stream, the manually `ping` the exchange server at an interval
+    - Reconnect gracefully if there is no `pong` after a certain duration